 - If you do perform a key-entered transaction, make a manual imprint of the card.

-- Use only EMV-compliant terminals.
+- Use only EMV-enabled terminals.

 - Always use the correct cardholder verification methods, such as a signature or PIN.

 - Be sure to differentiate between card-not-present and card-present transactions during clearing by noting internet, phone, or mail orders.

 About American Express chargeback reason codes

 Reason codes are alphanumeric codes that provide the justification for granting a chargeback.
 Pursuant to the Fair Credit Billing Act of 1974, cardholders have the right to dispute unauthorized or erroneous charges, and issuing banks must reverse a disputed transaction if the cardholder’s claim is valid.